main-ah-logo-horz-w_gradbox

 • A person with dementia who is in pain may have more labored breathing or greater difficulty breathing.

-• The dementia patient may show evidence of the pain in their body language by crouching, fidgeting, remaining very still, limping, or being extremely restless.
+• The dementia patient may show pain in their body language by crouching, fidgeting, remaining very still, limping, or being extremely restless.

 Caregivers Identifying Signs of Pain